 Comments from our Visitors' Book

-We pride ourselves on our delicious breakfast menu; Bruce’s home made granola and Sheila’s Fabulous French Toast are particular favourites of guests!
+We pride ourselves on our delicious breakfast menu; Bruce’s home made granola and muesli, and Sheila’s Fabulous French Toast are particular favourites of guests!

 Set in the village of Aysgarth, Wensleydale Farmhouse lies within a short walking distance of the famous Aysgarth Falls, providing an excellent base for exploring the Dale, getting together with friends and family, or meeting business colleagues.
 It’s perfect for that relaxing weekend getaway, or energetic break in the fresh air!

 The house, originally the farmhouse for Wensleydale Farm, was built around 1870 and enjoys spectacular, open views across the valley of the River Ure towards Carperby Moor on the North side, and the majestic Penhill at the start of Bishopdale to the South.